Propagate Sweet Potato Vine

 Different Sweet Potato Vine varieties

-Over the summer I rooted many cuttings from pruning my Sweet Potato vines and used them in other containers at the base of plants.
-To keep them in check I would leave them in the smaller pots and prune as needed.
+Over the summer I rooted many cuttings from pruning my Sweet Potato vines and used them in many of my container gardens.
+To keep them in check I would leave them in the smaller pots and prune them as needed.

 The bottom Sweet Potato vine is called Tri-Color as is such a gorgeous mix of green with a touch of white and pink.
 It colors up even better with more sunlight.